Background: Hepatocellular carcinoma (HCC) is a common type of cancer with a high

-Method: The differentially expressed lncRNAs (DElncRNAs) in HCC patients were detected from
+Methods: The differentially expressed lncRNAs (DElncRNAs) in HCC patients were detected

-were established, respectively.
-The prognostic model was evaluated by Kaplan-Meier survival
+prognosis were established, respectively.
+The prognostic model was evaluated by Kaplan-Meier

-curve receiver operating characteristic (ROC) curve and stratified analysis.
-The diagnostic model
+survival curve receiver operating characteristic (ROC) curve and stratified analysis.
+The diagnostic

 Results: We found the 13-lncRNAs signature that had a good performance in predicting prognosis

 and could help to improve the value of diagnosis.
 In the training set, testing set, and entire cohort,